 Near the House of the Vettil are several other examples of what it looked like in the homes of Pompeii residents.
 There is the House of the Faun, House of Siricus, House of Marcus Lucretius, and House of the Silver Wedding.

 Moving outside the walls of Pompeii, you’ll find the Street of Tombs which is similar to the Appian Way outside Rome.
 The street is lined with funeral monuments.

 Best Rome to Pompeii tour

 Pompeii is big and you can easily fall into the trap of wandering around aimlessly.
-To see all the highlights and hear the intriguing stories that bring the site to life, we highly recommend booking this Rome to Pompeii tour.
+To see all the highlights and hear the intriguing stories that bring the site to life, we highly recommend booking (check full list here) a Rome to Pompeii tour.